dnndev/xmp-docs/form-controls/redirect.md

 context: form
 summary: >-
   New to Version 4.0!
 The Redirect action tag will send the user to the specified URL (Target) at run-time.
+In previous versions you could set a redirect target on the Add and Update button tags and you still can.
+However, the Redirect tag allows you to perform conditional redirects based on form data.
 keywords:
   - redirect
   - form